Skip to main content

 Tier 3: Limited compatibility

-We've either confirmed or received reports that the following GPUs work for GPU programming with Mojo and can execute basic graphs with MAX APIs.
-However, these GPUs currently can't run some GenAI models for various reasons:
+We've either confirmed or received reports that the following GPUs work for GPU programming with Mojo.
+Some can also execute basic graphs with MAX APIs.
+However, none of these currently run major GenAI models with MAX:

 • NVIDIA RTX 20XX series (Turing)